InfiniteEndeavours/Portfolio-Site/README.md

 # Deployment and Development

-## Development

-All development was done using [gitpod](https://gitpod.io).

-To use Gitpod for development, I performed the following;

-1. Created a repository using the template provided by Code Institute.

-2. Logged into Gitpod and selected 'New Workspace'.

-3. Wait for Gitpod to build the container image.

-4. Start development once loaded.

 ## Local Development

 Although I did not do any developement on my local machine, here are the steps to follow if you wish to create a local development environment.